pokusew/fel-bsy-bonus-bot/README.md

 python3 controller.py workdir gist token
 ```

-For a demo values of `gist` and `token` arguments, refer to Stage 5 description
+For demo values of `gist` and `token` arguments, refer to the Stage 5 description
 in [Martin Endler BSY 2022/2023 Bonus Assignment report][report] (note: the report is shared only with the BSY course's
 teachers).